 My personal take-aways

-Running a blog like this one with a daily publishing model, this makes me worried that publishing quality suffers – but not to the degree this book describes.
+Running a blog like this one with a daily publishing model, this makes me worried that publishing quality suffers – but not to the degree Trust Me, I’m Lying describes.
 I do spot the problem though, although this has changed a bit in recent years, since ads have become a very unattractive source of income for blogs.

 Most smart bloggers now focus on building an email list, and then creating products for their subscribers, as the amounts of traffic needed are too ridiculous to ever justify the effort of potentially never getting there.
 Blogs still have a lot of power in the public eye though, and you should know that with lots of power, there comes lots of responsibility.